-The filename can be up to 7 of most of the characters on the keyboard in any combination, except the four previously mentioned.
+The file name can be up to seven of most of the characters on the keyboard in any combination, except # :. as we mentioned earlier.
 When we need to refer to the complete file specification in future we will use the abbreviation <fsp>.